-- 1. Bolt

-- Coolant reservoir cover

-- 5. Remove the coolant reservoir cap, add coolant to the maximum level mark, and then install the reservoir cap.
+3. If the coolant is at or below the minimum level mark, remove the coolant reservoir cover by removing the bolts, remove the coolant reservoir cap, and then add coolant to the maximum level mark.
 WARNING!
 Remove only the coolant reservoir cap.
 Never attempt to remove the radiator cap when the engine is hot.
-[EWA15162] NOTICE: If coolant is not available, use distilled water or soft tap water instead.
+IEWA151621 NOTICE: If coolant is not available, use distilled water or soft tap water instead.
 Do not use hard water or salt water since it is harmful to the engine.
 If water has been used instead of coolant, replace it with coolant as soon as possible, otherwise the cooling system will not be protected against frost and corrosion.
 If water has been added to the coolant, have a Yamaha dealer check the antifreeze content of the coolant as soon as possible, otherwise the effectiveness of the coolant will be reduced.
 [ECA10473]